DavidDGamble/aww-nutz/README.md

 #### By: _**David Gamble, Bodie Wood, Lucas Mollerstuen, Chris Loveless & Brandon Fenk**_

-#### _This i a game where you move a squrriel arcossed the bottom of the game and catch arcons as they fall. be careful of the anvil that drops!_
+#### _This is a game where you move a squrriel acrossed the bottom of the game and catch acrons as they fall.
+Be careful of the anvil that drops!_

 ## Technologies Used